Ephenia/Pokeclicker-Scripts/README.md

 The Auto Dungeon feature is found below the Auto Click button.
 Some notes about how this works:

 • Auto Dungeon will only work while the Auto Clicker is active.<br>
-• Auto Dungeon when activated will automatically explore the current dungeon, or begin exploring a dungeon whose entrance you are at.
+• Auto Dungeon when activated will automatically explore the current dungeon, or begin exploring a dungeon whose entrance you are at.<br>
+• If Flash is unlocked for a dungeon, Auto Dungeon will use it to explore more efficiently.
-• There are two dropdowns to the right of the Auto Dungeon button.
-The first chooses between two modes:<br><br>
+• The two buttons to the right of the Auto Dungeon button control its modes.<br>
-<strong>"F" for Farm mode</strong> - this runs through the dungeon in its entirety and fights all the enemies, saving the boss for last.
-It now waits to open chests until right before the boss fight for faster clearing.<br/>
-<strong>"B" for Boss mode</strong> - this tries to clear the dungeon as fast as possible to fight the boss.
-If you have unlocked Flash for a dungeon, this mode will now use it to find the boss while visiting as few columns as possible.
-It does not include pathfinding that uses information, like the location of the boss, not visible to the player.
+&emsp;• When fights mode is on, Auto Dungeon will find and fight every enemy on the floor.
+&emsp;• When chests mode is on, Auto Dungeon will find every chest on the floor and open them before fighting the boss.
+&emsp;• When neither mode is on (both buttons are greyed out), Auto Dungeon will just find and fight the boss as quickly as possible.
-• The second dropdown determines which chests, if any, Auto Dungeon will open.
-If you choose a tier of chest, Auto Dungeon will open chests of that tier or greater right before fighting the boss.
-In Farm mode it will open every chest of those tiers; in Boss mode it will open chests that were already visited or are visible with Flash.
-When "None" is selected, Auto Dungeon will predictably not open chests.
+• The dropdown menu determines which chests Auto Dungeon will open.
+It will only open chests of the selected rarity or higher.
+&emsp;• If the settings menu option "Always open visible chests..." is enabled, Auto Dungeon will open chests of sufficient rarity even when chests mode is off.
+It will open any visible chests right before fighting the boss but not explore the floor to reveal potential other chests.

 ### **Graphics settings**